zemendaniel/groupchat/README.md

 `dotnet publish groupchat.gui/groupchat.gui.csproj -c Release -r <YOUR RELEASE HERE (eg. win-x64)> --self-contained true /p:PublishSingleFile=true /p:IncludeNativeLibrariesForSelfExtract=true`

 ## Usage
 - Enter your name and your shared password (if you have one).
+Make sure all users have entered the same password, otherwise you won't be able to see each other's messages.
 - If you have more network interfaces, you can select which one to use.
 - Select a custom port or leave the default.
 Make sure all participants use the same port to communicate.
 - Click Start Chat or press Enter inside either the nickname or password textbox.